✨ Professional Resume Review | Get Yours Today | Certified Experts

 F.A.Qs

 People skip Projects, Licenses, or “Interests.”
 These sections let you show innovative solutions you’ve led, highlight personal interests, or mention side gigs that shape your professional life.
-Any chance to display a relevant skill or related passion can set you apart—especially if you’re in software development, social media management, or career coaching.
+Any chance to display a relevant skill or related passion can set you apart, especially if you’re in software development, social media management, or career coaching.
 Recruiters often notice your “extra” roles.
 One talent development onboarding specialist said adding a Project section tripled her inbound messages.

 Many see it as just a line under their name.
 An optimized headline pops up in search results and says more than just your current job title.
-It’s a to do list item you can’t skip if you want recruiters to notice you.
-Spark interest with compelling language that ties into your personal story—like “Senior Financial Analyst driving 20% cost reduction,” or “Career coach turning job seekers into success stories.”
+It’s a to-do list item you can’t skip if you want recruiters to notice you.
+Spark interest with compelling language that ties into your personal story, like “Senior Financial Analyst driving 20% cost reduction,” or “Career coach turning job seekers into success stories.”
 Users who mention a track record of results or a relevant job title in the headline often see a 3x jump in profile clicks.

 Fear of not being “literary” enough.
 Sharing short, relevant insights positions you as a thought leader or at least an engaged professional with strategic thinking.
-Whether it’s about cutting edge technology, a career path story, or local knowledge of your industry, a quick post can spark DMs from hiring managers.
+Whether it’s about cutting-edge technology, a career path story, or local knowledge of your industry, a quick post can spark DMs from hiring managers.
 Another plus: more keywords that align with your own LinkedIn summary or professional life.
 LinkedIn’s algorithm favors active content creators, often boosting your LinkedIn profile in more feeds.

 People see them as time sinks.
 Relevant groups can connect you with sales professionals, career advice experts, or innovative solutions enthusiasts in your field.
 Engaging there showcases your expertise, whether it’s software development or marketing.
 You’ll appear more in search results for that group’s members and stand out as an active contributor.
 We’ve seen job seekers land direct referrals from group discussions alone.
-Groups can be gold for building real, personal touch relationships.
+Groups can be gold for building genuine, personal touch relationships.

 People doubt whether a free LinkedIn profile alone can stand out in a sea of applicants.